-Wild Lettuce (Lactuca Virosa) is, as the name suggests, a member of the lettuce family, but it is not likely to be used in most people’s salads for several reasons.
+Wild Lettuce (Lactuca Virosa) is, as the name suggests, a member of the lettuce genus, but it is not likely to be used in most people’s salads for several reasons.
 Rather, the sap, leaves, and seeds are used to make medicines.

 Common names for this plant include bitter lettuce, opium lettuce, poisonous lettuce, wild salad, and tall or great lettuce.
 Some of these hint at both uses and potential disadvantages – even dangers – of this cousin of the common lettuce.

 This plant has been utilized medicinally for almost 2,500 years when the Ancient Greeks used the sap obtained from Wild Lettuce for pain relief.
 We know it had reached North America at the time of the Civil War as medical staff used the plant as an analgesic when liquid opium was difficult to obtain.

 Around the same time in Europe, individuals in Poland noted that – despite the opioid effects of this plant’s sap – it had none of the addictive properties.
 This added to the medicinal value of Lactuca Virosa.